 MDD is a learning opportunity for students interested in the process for designing and manufacturing medical devices.

 The Medical Device Development Bootcamp (MDD) at Keck Graduate Institute (KGI) in Claremont, CA, is an experiential learning opportunity for students interested in learning the process of designing and manufacturing medical devices.
-It is offered in two formats—a two-week synchronous online program, and a four-week in-person program at the KGI campus.
+It is offered twice during the summer, each as a two-week synchronous online program.